cloudfoundry-attic/hm9000/README.md

 1. `bosh ssh` into each etcd node (`bosh vms` is your friend here.
 We typically have `etcd_leader_z1/0`, `etcd_z1/0`, and `etcd_z2/0`)
 2. `monit stop etcd` on all the boxes (better to stop them all simultaenously!)
-3. Blow away (or move) the etcd storage directory.
-It's located under `/var/vcap/store`
+3. Delete (or move) the etcd storage directory located under `/var/vcap/store`
-4. `monit start etcd` on all the boxes
+4. Run `monit start etcd` on each etcd node
 5. HM9000 should recover on its own.

 ### If Clustered etcd can't handle the load